Poems during the medieval era were religious in nature and were commonly written by clerics.

 According to scholars, literature in the Middle Ages was international rather than local.
 Medieval poetry was divided by lines of class and audience rather than language although, Latin was the language of the church and education.

 Medieval poetry was divided into periods and styles.
 The 3rd and 4th centuries were called Patristic Latin times.
-This period marked the beginning of Christian poetry as inspired by the works for St. Ambrose, who wrote poetry mostly for the church.
+This period marked the beginning of Christian poetry as inspired by the works of St. Ambrose, who wrote poetry mostly for the church.

-Most of the poems imitations of Christian songs.
-The Revival of Latin Literature between the 11th and 12th century brought about secular medieval poetry as well as new forms and styles of writing medieval poems.
+Most of the poems were imitations of Christian songs.
+The Revival of Latin Literature between the 11th and 12th centuries brought about secular medieval poetry as well as new forms and styles of writing medieval poems.

-The 12th and 13th centuries were marked by the increase in education and the churches control over it.
+The 12th and 13th centuries were marked by the increase in education and the church’s control over it.
 It was called the Scholastic period.

-However, after the 11th century, French became the dominant language especially of the European secular culture.
-When Edward, the Prince of Wales took the King of France as prisoner, he had more in common with the royals than that of the English people.
+However, after the 11th century, French became the dominant language, especially in the European secular culture.
+When Edward, the Prince of Wales took the King of France as a prisoner, he had more in common with the royals than the English people.

-The legendary King Arthur’s story originated from Celtic poems but were eventually adopted and expanded in Latin.
+The legendary King Arthur’s story originated from Celtic poems but was eventually adopted and expanded into Latin.
 Several secular medieval poems during the medieval period were also written in Latin.

 Medieval English Poetry was not written.
-They were passed on by mouth from generation to generation by travelling musicians called troubadours and minstrels.
+They were passed on by mouth from generation to generation by traveling musicians called troubadours and minstrels.
 These aristocratic men were poets who were originally from the southern part of France.
 They were also referred to as Trouveres.